govau/frontdoor/ui/src/content/buyer/products-and-services/digital-marketplace.md

 We recommend to check with your organisation’s procurement team or lead in case there are users with existing accounts.

 New accounts
-Register to <a href="https://marketplace.service.gov.au/2/signup" target="_blank" rel="external">create a Digital Marketplace account</a>.
+Register to <a href="https://marketplace.service.gov.au/2/signup" target="_blank" rel="external noreferrer">create a Digital Marketplace account</a>.

 You can apply to become a buyer if your email address ends in ‘.gov.au’.
 Contact the Digital Marketplace team if your government email address ends in ‘.com’, ‘.edu.au’ etc.